The caliphate has been defined by the classical scholars as the general leadership of the ummah in accordance with Qur'an and Sunnah.

 The evidences appear in all the sources of law in Islam - Qur'an, Sunnah and Ijma al-Sahaba.

-3. "So judge between them by that which Allah has revealed and follow not their desires, but beware of them lest they seduce you from just some part of that which Allah has revealed to you."
+3. "So rule between them by that which Allah has revealed and follow not their desires, but beware of them lest they seduce you from just some part of that which Allah has revealed to you."
 4:49

 4. "Whoso judges not by that which Allah has revealed, such are disbelievers (Kafir)."
 5:44